 Liquidity risk is the risk that the Company will not meet its financial obligations as they become due.
 The Company has a planning and budgeting process to monitor operating cash requirements, including amounts projected for capital expenditures, which are adjusted as input variables change.
-These variables include, but are not limited to, the ability of the Company to generate revenue from current and prospective customers, general and administrative requirements of the Company and the availability of capital markets.
+These variables include, but are not limited to, the ability of the Company to generate revenue from current and prospective customers, research and development spend, sales and marketing spend, general and administrative requirements and the availability of funding on the capital markets.
 As these variables change, liquidity risks may necessitate the need for the Company to issue equity or obtain debt financing.

-The Company is currently negotiating contracts with several customers and is pursuing financing alternatives.
-There can be no assurance that additional customer revenues will be generated, or additional future financings will be available on acceptable terms or at all.
+The Company is currently negotiating proposals, pricing and contracts with a number of customers and potential customers and is pursuing financing alternatives.
+However, there can be no assurance that additional customer revenues will be generated or additional future financings will be available on acceptable terms or at all.
 If the Company is unable to obtain additional financing when required, the Company may have to substantially reduce or eliminate planned expenditures.
-Refer to note 1, Nature of operations and going concern, in the unaudited condensed interim consolidated financial statements for the three-month period ended March 31, 2019 for further details.
+Refer to note 1, Nature of operations and going concern, in the consolidated financial statements for the year ended December 31, 2018 for further details.